cakephp/docs/en/core-utility-libraries/app.rst

 Adding paths for App to find packages in
 ========================================

-.. php:staticmethod:: build($paths = array(), $mode = App::PREPEND)
+.. php:staticmethod:: build(array $paths = array(), mixed $mode = App::PREPEND)

+    :rtype: void

     Sets up each package location on the file system.
 You can configure multiple search paths for each package, those will be used to look for files one folder at a time in the specified order.
 All paths should be terminated with a directory separator.

     Adding additional controller paths for example would alter where CakePHP looks for controllers.
 This allows you to split your application up across the filesystem.

     Usage::